-In 2013, certain operational errors were identified relating to participant deferral and discretionary employer matching contributions and certain rollover contributions that were not properly made during 2013.
+In 2014, certain insignificant operational errors were identified relating to participant deferral and discretionary employer matching contributions that were not properly made during 2014.
 The Plan Sponsor has corrected the errors and does not believe that these operational errors affect the Plan's tax qualified status.

 GAAP requires Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2013, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the Plan's financial statements.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2014, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the Plan's financial statements.
 The Plan is subject to routine audits by taxing jurisdictions, however, there are currently no audits for any tax periods in progress.
-The IRS generally has the ability to examine the Plan for the years 2010 through 2012.
+The IRS generally has the ability to examine the Plan for the years 2011 through 2014.